JhoseptSG/Simpson_recognition/README.md

 Now, look at how it worked for each character with images that were not in the data used to train the model.

 ![Texto Alternativo](all_characters.png)

 Now that we're observing, the model performs exceptionally well.
 However, it's important to note that no model can guarantee 100% security.
 Let's examine the three elements with lower accuracy and explore the probabilities assigned to other characters.

 ![Texto Alternativo](test_2.png)

+Now, as mentioned earlier, the model encounters more challenges when trying to classify between Lisa and Maggie due to their physical similarities.
+It is  easier for the model to correctly discriminate among other characters.
+It is evident that achieving a high accuracy rate to distinguish between Simpsons characters is indeed possible.

+In this project, achieving a high accuracy rate to distinguish between Simpsons characters is certainly feasible.
+However, there are certain limitations to consider.
+For example, in our dataset, each image corresponds to only one character.
+What if an image contains two characters?
+The model may encounter challenges in accurately discriminating between them because the training data lacks instances with more than one label per image.
+It's crucial to note that our current model is designed for classification and not as a comprehensive computer vision model capable of detecting and classifying multiple characters within a single image.
+To address this limitation, we are currently in the process of implementing a model using YOLO, which will allow us to achieve the desired functionality of detecting and classifying multiple characters within a single image.